 There are tastes that can remain impressed forever in our memory: textures, combinations and ingredients that surprise the palate and warm the heart.
-I don’t know if it is the chef’s creativity or the quality of the ingredients, but this recipe is one that I will never forget.
 It is incredible how wonderful it actually is to combine sweet figs, crunchy, caramelized almonds and Tuscan salami in a dessert.
-If you are looking for a romantic feel, I heartily recommend adding some edible flowers to this recipe, as our Chef suggests.
+If you are looking for a romantic feel, we heartily recommend adding some edible flowers to this recipe, as our Chef suggests.

 Light mousse (if you have a siphon)

 - 250 g of fig jam

 Light mousse (if you don’t have a siphon)

 - 80 g of whipped egg whites (2 egg whites and 40 g of sugar)